lidia-saf/freecodecamp/my-app/README.md

-# This is the weather application written in React for FreeCodeCamp challenge
+# Weather app in React for Weather FreeCodeCamp

+Application gets information on the current geolocation of a user and returns the weather report for the particular location at the current time.

 The link for FreeCodeCamp challenge: [https://learn.freecodecamp.org/coding-interview-prep/take-home-projects/show-the-local-weather/].